rpeszek/my-blogs/posts/2022-11-07-empirical-programming.md

 ## Conversations

 So far, this post has tried to upset people on both sides equally.
 This section will be biased towards theorists, it is hard for me to present the pragmatist's viewpoint this way.
+Engineers are some of the cleverest people on this planet.
+If someone rewrote this section from an engineer pragmatist' point of view, I would love to read it.

 Perhaps not surprisingly, theorists are not all equally disappointed about logical software defects.
 Explaining this diversity is a price I have to pay for bundling all theorists together.